In video games where the player is given a flashlight, it will come in one of two flavors; the Infinite Flashlight

 - Crysis 2 combines night vision and infrared vision into "nanovision", which also helps see through dust and smoke.
 It draws from the same energy bar as Cloak and Armor Mode, lasting around 45 seconds from a full charge.

 - The flashlights in the Penumbra series devour batteries, each set lasting only a few minutes.
 The game explains this by saying that it's a really old, terrible flashlight.
-However, this applies to both flashlight that you find, so you must have really terrible luck.
-Fortunately, you have a glowstick that lasts infinitely.
+However, this applies to both your torch and another one that you find later on, so Phil must have really terrible luck.
+Fortunately, you have a glowstick that lasts infinitely and Phil's night vision is nothing short of stupendous.
+In fact, these two mechanics are so useful that you shouldn't need to use the flashlight more than ten separate times in both Overture and Black Plague together.

 - Silent Hill 4 does away with the flashlights used in the first three games; however, in the second visit to the Forest World, Henry must use a torch to retrieve a series of MacGuffins from a series of darkened wells.
 Normally, this torch will go out after traversing three screens or so, forcing Henry to make repeated (and dangerous) journeys back and forth to re-light it.
 However, if he makes a detour back to his apartment and soaks the torch in oil, it will last much longer, effectively turning it into an Infinite Flashlight.